evan-ite/42_exams/README.md

-## Microshell 42 exam
+## 42 exams

-My solution to the 42 microshell exam.
+My solution to the 42 microshell, miniserv and minidb exam.